 Extending the domain to support a cluster requires a number of steps.

-When building the domain we used a shared S3 bucket to facilitate the discovery of the domain controller.
-In a similar fashion we will use a shared database to facilitate the discovery of cluster nodes.
+When building the domain, we used a shared S3 bucket to facilitate the discovery of the domain controller.
+In a similar fashion, we’ll use a shared database to facilitate the discovery of cluster nodes.

 Since we are deploying our WildFly instances in AWS, we’ll use an Aurora database as our central point of cluster configuration.
 Aurora is MySQL compatible, which means we’ll configure WildFly as if it is communicating with a MySQL database.